top of page

 Discover 6 Car-Free Villages in Switzerland for Quiet Getaways

 Switzerland is known for its commitment to environmental preservation, reflected in its car-free towns.
 These destinations offer a quieter pace of life, set against stunning natural backdrops.
 Here are our favorite 6 car-free villages in Switzerland that provide a peaceful retreat from the hustle and bustle.
+Read below for the best-rated spas, or watch our video summary.

 1. Zermatt: Serene Views of the Matterhorn